Make an enquiry

 Inland, and further north, the market town of Sengkang buzzes at a different pitch, and is a wonderful counterpoint to Makassar’s heady mix.
 On the eastern shores of Lake Tempe, Sengkang is a place of deep-rooted tradition that you can feel from the moment you arrive.
 It’s an ideal stopover point en-route to the Toraja highlands, with a gentle vibe and rich culture of its own.
 Settle into your accommodation and head out on the lake to revel in the serenity of this calm waterside community.

-Tongkonans and mountain air
+Tongkonans & mountain air

 The Tana Toraja region feels instantly distinct.
 Through a landscape of bamboo forests and rice terraces, the high, curved roofs of the traditional tongkonan houses rise like boats in a sea of swaying green.
 There’s an immediate sense of the region’s strong character and Torajan culture.
-Rantepao, the region’s capital, is small and welcoming; it’s position as the gatekeeper of Torajan culture is mixed with Dutch Colonial influences, and there’s plenty to explore.
+Rantepao, the region’s capital, is small and welcoming; it’s position as the gatekeeper of Torajan culture is mixed with Dutch colonial influences, and there’s plenty to explore.
 See the city’s intricate architecture and witness the unique, grand burial ceremonies that define the region.

 This trip is all about giving yourself time to fully discover the depth and breadth of Sulawesi, and this is the point to really slow down the pace.
 We’d recommend 3 or 4 nights here, to allow you to properly explore Rantepao before heading out into the surrounding villages to learn about the region’s rural life, trek to caves and waterfalls, and enjoy the hospitality of a local family at a welcoming homestay.
-Learn more about the region’s refreshing and open attitude surrounding death, and observe traditional rites where the deceased are reverently laid to rest in hanging graves carved into steep cliffs, guarded by life sized tau tau effigies.
+Learn more about the region’s refreshing and open attitude surrounding death, including traditional rites where the deceased are reverently laid to rest in hanging graves carved into steep cliffs, guarded by life sized tau tau effigies.

-Away from the bustle and hum of the busy towns, across the Makassar Sea, right on the far end of the island’s long Minahasa peninsula, is another totally different side to Sulawesi.
+Across the Makassar Sea, right on the far end of the island’s long Minahasa peninsula, is another totally different side to Sulawesi.
 The Tangkoko Nature Reserve is a gentle, wild landscape unspoilt by human influence, where rolling hills and valleys brim with wildlife.
 Stay in a guest house right on the edge of the reserve, and wake each morning to a symphony of birdsong.
 Walk through the forest with an experienced ranger, keeping a lookout for monkeys and wild pigs.
 At sunset, watch fruit bats swoop overhead and catch a glimpse of the reserve’s most famous residents: the tiny, wide-eyed tarsiers.

 Winding down your trip on Sulawesi’s far eastern tip means a languorous few days in the stunning Bunaken Marine National Park.
 This glorious cluster of small islands, reached in style by speedboat from Manado, is the jewel in Sulawesi’s unspoilt coastal crown.
 Crystal waters lap against pristine sands where you can sunbathe, swim, snorkel and dive over spectacular coral reefs, walls and wrecks.
 See colourful schools of fish, barracuda, turtles and even reef sharks, as you explore the sparkling world beneath the waves.